fastapi/fastapi/docs/en/docs/contributing.md

 * Check if there's a <a href="https://github.com/tiangolo/fastapi/discussions/categories/translations" class="external-link" target="_blank">GitHub Discussion</a> to coordinate translations for your language.
 You can subscribe to it, and when there's a new pull request to review, an automatic comment will be added to the discussion.

-* Add a single pull request per page translated.
+* If you translate a page, add a single pull request per page translated.
 That will make it much easier for others to review it.

-For the languages I don't speak, I'll wait for several others to review the translation before merging.

-* You can also check if there are translations for your language and add a review to them, that will help me know that the translation is correct and I can merge it.
-    * You could check in the <a href="https://github.com/tiangolo/fastapi/discussions/categories/translations" class="external-link" target="_blank">GitHub Discussions</a> for your language.
-    * Or you can filter the existing PRs by the ones with the label for your language, for example, for Spanish, the label is <a href="https://github.com/tiangolo/fastapi/pulls?q=is%3Aopen+sort%3Aupdated-desc+label%3Alang-es+label%3Aawaiting-review" class="external-link" target="_blank">`lang-es`</a>.

-* Use the same Python examples and only translate the text in the docs.
-You don't have to change anything for this to work.

-* Use the same images, file names, and links.
-You don't have to change anything for it to work.

-* To check the 2-letter code for the language you want to translate you can use the table <a href="https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes" class="external-link" target="_blank">List of ISO 639-1 codes</a>.
+* To check the 2-letter code for the language you want to translate, you can use the table <a href="https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes" class="external-link" target="_blank">List of ISO 639-1 codes</a>.

 #### Existing language